 Towards the Third Conference on Judaism and Evolution that will take place on December 28-29, 2016 at the Schechter Institute of Jewish Studies, 4 Avraham Granot st., Jerusalem www.schechter.ac.il/JRC

 We read in the second chapter of Breishit that Adam, the first fruit of creation, was fashioned from the adama, the earth.
 Later in the same chapter we read that the intention was for Adam work the land and protect it.
-However, if we look at what humans have wrought over the past 50,000 years, it seems that we took to heart the verse in the first chapter: “Be fruitful and multiply, fill the earth and subdue”, or “govern” or, perhaps, “conquer it”.
+However, if we look at what humans have wrought over the past 50,000 years, it seems that we instead took to heart the verse in the first chapter: “Be fruitful and multiply, fill the earth and subdue” or, perhaps, “conquer it.”
 Humans, unlike other mammals, have the tendency to deplete natural resources beyond their ability to replenish.
 No other animal does that.
 When water and food are scarce lions and zebra, elephants and buffalo slow their reproduction and allow nature to take its course and come back to life.
 Humans, on the other hand tend to find creative ways to out-compete nature and eventually turn the world into one big greenhouse.
 Is it possible that global warming is just a natural cycle?
 Yes.
-But it is painfully clear that our species is not doing much to reign in that potentially dangerous future, despite having the technology at hand to slow, even if not to reverse the process.
+But it is painfully clear that our species is not doing much to reign in that potentially dangerous destruction, despite having the technology at hand to slow, even if not to reverse, the process.

 Two studies that I have conducted tell a sad tale of the considerations mentioned above.
-In one it is clear that Israelis, by and large have little understanding of evolutionary theory.
+In one it is clear that Israelis, by and large, have little understanding of evolutionary theory.
 Those educated in secular schools outperform their religious school counterparts by very little.
 And, if we think about animal evolution we can make the leap to human evolution.